Dhruba-2026/Thermal-Modelling-Gray-Cast-Iron-Python/README.md

 * Demonstrates the application of **computational metallurgy**, **heat transfer**, and **numerical modeling** to investigate casting        solidification processes relevant to materials engineering and manufacturing.

 * Provides a reproducible computational framework that can be extended to advanced studies involving **temperature-dependent material       properties**, **microstructure evolution**, **2D/3D casting simulations**, and **casting process optimization**.

-# Thermal Modelling and Energy Analysis of Solidification in Gray Cast Iron Using Python

 ![Python](https://img.shields.io/badge/Python-3.11-blue?logo=python)
 ![NumPy](https://img.shields.io/badge/NumPy-Numerical%20Computing-orange)